ISO 27032 vs U.S. SEC Cybersecurity Rules

 Implementation Overview

-Phased rollout: incident reporting from Dec 2023 (SRCs June 2024); annual from FYE Dec 2023.
+Fully effective.
+Incident reporting and annual disclosures are mandatory for all registrants (SRCs included).
 Involves gap analysis, materiality playbooks, cross-functional committees, IRP updates, TPRM enhancements, and XBRL readiness.
 Applies to all Exchange Act registrants; no external audit required, but SEC reviews filings.

 Key Differences